 2. Pikes Peak

-At 14,117 feet, Pikes Peak is a monolithic monument named for explorer Zebulon Pike, whose travels left an indelible mark on the psyche of the American people.
+At 14,115 feet, Pikes Peak is a monolithic monument named for explorer Zebulon Pike, whose travels left an indelible mark on the psyche of the American people and the Rocky Mountains.
 While Pike himself was never able to reach its summit, he was the first documented pioneer to try.
 Infused with historic significance, a picture of this mountain is more than just a shot of scenery — it’s a glimpse into Colorado’s identity.

-If you have an adventurous spirit, drive the rugged Pikes Peak Highway to get your shot.
-The road up is paved for only seven miles, then abruptly transitions into dirt and gravel.
+If you have an adventurous spirit, drive the Pikes Peak Highway to get your shot.
 It has more than 150 turns that traverse the mountain face, each one providing a vista worth photographing.
 If you prefer a different approach to the top, take the Pikes Peak Cog Railway, the highest of its kind in the world.